 Alexander BRODSKY is one of Russia’s most prominent sculptors and architects, acknowledged for his role as a key member of the original 'paper architects' of Moscow Conceptualism.
-In 1972, whilst a student at the Moscow Institute of Architecture, he met fellow student and Russian artist Ilya Utkin, with whom he collaborated with for the next two decades.
-Together, they developed a distinct practice which combined fine art and architecture, resulting in large scale copper-plate etchings of surreal, elaborate and ultimately impossible architectural designs.
+In 1972, whilst studying at the Moscow Architectural Institute, Brodsky met fellow student and artist Ilya Utkin, with whom he collaborated for the next two decades.
+Together, they developed a distinct practice that combined fine art and architecture, resulting in large-scale, copper-plated etchings of surreal, elaborate and ultimately impossible architectural designs.
 In 2000, he opened his own architectural practice in Moscow where he continues to work.